B. Mitchel Reed: Career

 After attending the Monterey Pop Festival in the Summer of Love, June 1967, Reed realized he wanted to go in another direction music-wise.
 He met with San Francisco-based DJ Tom Donahue over the frustrations of AM radio's music restrictions.
 Donahue was Program Director for the FM "underground radio" station, KMPX (FM).
 With no such similar music station in L.A., Reed left KFWB and, with Donahue, founded the new progressive rock (radio format), or "underground radio", at KPPC-FM in Pasadena.
 In March of 1968, with the release of her debut album, singer-songwriter Joni Mitchell performed on Reed's show.
 As Barney Hoskyns wrote in Hotel California, "So much did Reed talk her up that her first live dates in town were all sellouts at the Troubadour."
 Both KMPX and KPPC achieved more success than anticipated due to the popularity of this new AOR (album-oriented rock) programming, which was in defiant opposition to the then current Top 40 AM radio format and its limitations.
 However, both stations ran into a conflict with their respective owners, thus resulting in a DJ strike, ("strike action").
 After the strike ended in June 1968, Donahue persuaded station owner Metromedia to take on the AOR format at KMET (FM)-Los Angeles.
 In 1968, Reed programmed what would become one of the first 24-hour automated music stations.
 It would go live in the summer of 1969.
 He left KMET for one year in 1971 to work at KRLA.
 He returned to KMET in 1972 where he worked until 1978.
 Reed then went to work at KLOS from 1979 until 1982.
 KMET (the "Mighty Met") had a nearly 20-year run as one of L.A.'s top album rock outlets ultimately losing its decades-long ratings war with its cross-town FM rival, KLOS.

 In 2014, Reed was inducted into the Rock Radio Hall of Fame in the "Legends of Rock Radio-Programming" category for his work at KPPC and KMET.
+In 2026, Reed was inducted into the Radio Hall of Fame in the "Legends" category.